Languages of Hong Kong: German

-Koreans in Hong Kong only make up a small minority while Korean culture has gained popularity since the early 2000s.
-Korean pop music was the first Korean media to enter Hong Kong's market.
-Since then, several Korean TV series such as Dae Jang Geum have been broadcast to numerous audiences.
-There are roughly 1,000 students that took Korean courses at the Chinese University of Hong Kong each year, including undergraduates as well as professionals who enrolled in continuing education programs.
-Roughly 3,000 people have taken the Test of Proficiency in Korean since its introduction to Hong Kong in 2003.
-Surveys and statistics from course enrolments have shown that nine-tenths of the students studying Korean in Hong Kong are female.

-Southeast Asian languages

 Filipino

 Filipino (Tagalog) and other Philippine languages are used by Filipinos in Hong Kong, most of whom are employed as foreign domestic workers.

 Newspapers and magazines in Filipino can also be easily found in Central, Hong Kong.
 There are also a small number of churches in Hong Kong that have masses or services in Filipino, for example the afternoon masses provided by the St. John's Cathedral in Central.

 Indonesian

 Indonesian is the common language for the significant number of Indonesians working in Hong Kong, though Javanese is also widely spoken.
 Most are domestic workers; On their days off, they often gather at Victoria Park in Causeway Bay where Indonesian languages can be heard.

 Thai

 Thai prevails among the Thai population in Hong Kong, who mostly work as domestic workers.
 The Thai language is found in many shops and restaurants owned by Thais in Kowloon City.
 A number of Thai movies have been imported since the early 2000s, such as The Wheel in the medley Three, Jan Dara, the Iron Ladies, My Little Girl, and Ong-Bak: Muay Thai Warrior and Tom-Yum-Goong starring Tony Jaa.